 BLACK LIVES MATTER.

-Mills stands in solidarity with our Black students, staff, faculty, and allies against anti-Black racism, police violence, and racial inequity.
+Mills supports our Black students, staff, faculty, and allies against anti-Black racism, police violence, and racial inequity.
 It is our responsibility to lead at this critical moment and fulfill our commitment to pursuing gender and racial justice.
 Our actions must create lasting impact both at Mills College and beyond.

 What We're Doing